Ioana-P/Named_Entity_Recog_project/README.md

 |  	O |	O |	in |
 |  	B-geo |	B-geo |	mogadishu |
 |  	O |	O |	. |

+This would have naturally been counted as a misclassification, but, all things considered, if you were reading a text highlighted automatically and it was only "interim" absent from the highlighted `B-per` text, you'd probably gloss over that mistake.

 ### Part 2 (WIP):